top of page

 Stay Active During the Day

-Dr. Haver emphasizes that while estrogen helps calm hot flashes, it's progesterone that truly supports quality sleep—by helping your brain produce more GABA, the calming neurotransmitter.
+Dr. Mary Claire Haver emphasizes that while estrogen helps calm hot flashes, it's progesterone that truly supports quality sleep, by helping the brain produce more GABA, the calming neurotransmitter that helps promote rest.
+For this reason, she often prescribes HRT that includes nighttime doses of progesterone for her patients.

 Seek Support